Is Salami Safe During Pregnancy? (Updated 2026 Guide)

 What happens if I accidentally eat salami while pregnant?

-Is cooked salami safe during pregnancy?
+Is cooked salami on pizza safe during pregnancy?

 How Do We Score Products for Pregnancy Safety?